Multi-objective Differentiable Neural Architecture Search: Introduction

 \section{Introduction}

 The ability to make good tradeoffs between predictive accuracy and efficiency (in terms of latency and/or energy consumption) has become crucial in an age of ever increasing neural networks complexity and size \citep{kaplan2020scaling,hoffmann2022training,zhai2022scaling,alabdulmohsin2023getting} and a plethora of embedded devices.
 However, finding the right trade-off remains a challenging task that typically requires human intervention and a lot of trial-and-error across devices.
 With multiple conflicting objectives, it becomes infeasible to optimize all of them simultaneously and return a single solution.
-Ideally, the user should be able to choose from a set of diverse Pareto optimal solutions that represent their preferences regarding the trade-off between objectives.\looseness=-1
+Ideally, NAS should empower users to choose from a set of diverse Pareto optimal solutions that represent their preferences regarding the trade-off between objectives.\looseness=-1

-Neural Architecture Search (NAS)~\citep{white-arxiv23} provides a principled framework to search for neural network architectures in an automated fashion.
-Substantial research effort \citep{elsken2018efficient,cai-iclr2020,wang2020hat,chen2021autoformer} has been invested in extending NAS for multi-objective optimization (MOO) and taking into consideration the performance and various hardware efficiency constraints, such as latency, energy consumption, etc. However, to the best of our knowledge, no existing gradient-based method returns the full Pareto front for the MOO problem at hand without running their search routine multiple times with different hardware constraints.
+Neural Architecture Search (NAS)~\citep{white-arxiv23} provides a principled framework to search for network architectures in an automated fashion.
+Several works \citep{elsken2018efficient,cai-iclr2020,wang2020hat,chen2021autoformer} have extended NAS for multi-objective optimization (MOO), considering performance and hardware efficiency metrics like latency and energy consumption.
+However, to the best of our knowledge, no existing gradient-based method returns the full Pareto front for the MOO problem at hand \emph{without repeating their search routine multiple times with different hardware constraints}.